supertestnet/node_faker/README.md

 For getblockheader, these additional caveats apply: chainwork is always unknown, and the "difficulty" number does not match the difficulty number provided by bitcoin core, and I don't know why.

-For getrawtransaction, these additional caveats apply: verbosity cannot be set to 2 or higher; if a blockhash is passed as a third parameter, it is always ignored; and prevout objects are always omitted from inputs because Core omits them too whenever "block undo data" is not available, and as mentioned previously, I don't know what that is, but I can see I'm allowed to omit it (because Core sometimes omits it) so I'm just always omitting it
+For getrawtransaction, these additional caveats apply: verbosity cannot be set higher than 1; if a blockhash is passed as a third parameter, it is always ignored; and prevout objects are always omitted from inputs because Core omits them too whenever "block undo data" is not available, and as mentioned previously, I don't know what that is, but I can see I'm allowed to omit it (because Core sometimes omits it) so I'm just always omitting it

 # Next steps
 - Allow setting verbosity to 2 or higher in getrawtransaction